kristynrb/online_teaching_resources/README.md

 ## Directions for Students
-To help directions stand out in Slack, you can use `<` before your directions.
+To help directions stand out in Slack, you can use `>` before your directions.
 It will add a grey border on the left-hand side of your message.

 ![standout](https://i.imgur.com/3YFazPp.png)

 ## Keeping Tabs on Progress
-To get a gauge on student progress, it helps to have the students click on an emoji under your directions to show that they are caught up.
+To get a gauge on student progress, it helps to have the students click on a reaction (emoji connected to your message) under your directions to show that they are caught up.
 This will help you to know when you can move forward with the class / if there are people stuck, etc.

 ![gizmo](https://i.imgur.com/3YFazPp.png)

-You can use :thumbsup: or whatever you agree upon, but the important thing to keep in mind is that everyone should use the same reaction so that it's easy to keep count.
+You can use :thumbsup: or whatever your team agrees upon, but the important thing to keep in mind is that everyone should use the same reaction so that it's easy to keep count.

 ## Screenshots